abraunegg/onedrive/docs/usage.md

   - [How to start a user systemd service at boot without user login?](#how-to-start-a-user-systemd-service-at-boot-without-user-login)

 ## Important Notes

+### Memory Usage
+Starting with version 2.5.x, the application has been completely rewritten.
+It is crucial to understand the memory requirements to ensure the application runs smoothly on your system.

+Testing indicates that during a --resync operation or a full online scan, the client may use approximately 1GB of memory for every 100,000 objects stored online.
+This occurs because the client queries the OneDrive API for all objects before processing them locally.
+Once processing is complete, the memory is released back to the system.

+To avoid potential system instability or the client being terminated by your Out-Of-Memory (OOM) process monitors, please ensure your system has sufficient memory allocated or configure adequate swap space.

 ### Upgrading from the 'skilion' Client
 The 'skilion' version has a significant number of issues in how it manages the local sync state.
 When upgrading from the 'skilion' client to this client, it's recommended to stop any service or OneDrive process that may be running.
 Once all OneDrive services are stopped, make sure to remove any old client binaries from your system.